fix meso/move command

 variable A equal 10.0 variable T equal 5.0 variable omega equal 2.0*PI/$T variable x equal swiggle(0.0,$A,$T) variable v equal v_omega*($A-cwiggle(0.0,$A,$T)) fix 1 boundary move variable v_x NULL NULL v_v NULL NULL

-The rotate style rotates particles around a rotation axis R = (Rx,Ry,Rz) that goes thru a point P = (Px,Py,Pz).
+The rotate style rotates particles around a rotation axis R = (Rx,Ry,Rz) that goes through a point P = (Px,Py,Pz).
 The period of the rotation is also specified.
 The direction of rotation for the particles around the rotation axis is consistent with the right-hand rule: if your right-hand thumb points along R, then your fingers wrap around the axis in the direction of rotation.

 This style also sets the velocity of each particle to (omega cross Rperp) where omega is its angular velocity around the rotation axis and Rperp is a perpendicular vector from the rotation axis to the particle.